SkretasLab/ProteoSeeker/README.md

 ~~~

 ## 2.2 Docker
-<p align="justify">To install ProteoSeeker from Docker Hub as a docker image docker must be installed in your system.
-To install docker in Linux follow the instructions provided by the link below:</p>
+<p align="justify">To install ProteoSeeker from Docker Hub as a docker image, docker must be installed in your system.
+To install docker in Linux, follow the instructions provided by the link below:</p>

 Docker engine for Linux: https://docs.docker.com/engine/install/ubuntu/